imyller/meta-nodejs/README.md

 ## `npm-install-global` class

-`npm-install-global` class inherits `npm` class and installs the selected package globally.
+`npm-install-global` class inherits `npm-base` class and installs the selected package globally.
 This is done in the `do_install` task of the class.

 ### Variables